Strumenta/article-antlr4-c3-vscode/README.md

-# LSP Example

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+# Integrating Code Completion in Visual Studio Code – With the Language Server Protocol

+This repository contains the code for the article, [Integrating Code Completion in Visual Studio Code – With the Language Server Protocol](https://tomassetti.me/integrating-code-completion-in-visual-studio-code-with-the-language-server-protocol/), published on the Strumenta blog.

+The code is released under the Apache license and is intended for demonstration purposes only.

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for a subset of the Kotlin language, stored in files with the .mykt extension (so as not to clash with proper Kotlin support).
 It has the following language features:
-- Completions
-- Diagnostics regenerated on each file change or configuration change
+- Code Completion (both syntactic and semantic)

 It also includes an End-to-End test.

+The code was originally adapted from Microsoft's LSP samples.

 ## Structure